 First, some definitions so that we’re all on the same page...

-Dietary supplement is the broadest category we’ll address.
+Dietary supplements are the broadest category we’ll address.
 According to the U.S. Food and Drug Administration (FDA), dietary supplements are “products taken by mouth that contain a ‘dietary ingredient.’
-Dietary ingredients include vitamins, minerals, amino acids, and herbs or botanicals, as well as other substances that can be used to supplement the diet.”
+Dietary ingredients include vitamins, minerals, amino acids, herbs, or botanicals, as well as other substances that can be used to supplement the diet.”
 Omega-3 fatty acids and glucosamine are examples of dietary supplements that are not vitamins or minerals.

 Vitamins and minerals can be dietary supplements, like the multivitamin you may have taken this morning, but they're also found naturally in food.
 By combining high-quality ingredients with any necessary supplements, good commercial dog foods should contain all the vitamins and minerals most healthy dogs need to thrive.